The Herald, September 2021

-2020, the historian Adam Tooze writes in Shutdown, his brilliant, bracing account of the Covid pandemic and its protracted political aftermath, was “merely a moment in a process of escalation”; a trial-run for the “systemic mega-crises” to come.
-The “shocks of the Anthropocene”, he warns, are not going to arrive “in neat sequence.”
+2020, the historian Adam Tooze writes in Shutdown, his bracing account of the Covid pandemic and its protracted political aftermath, was “merely a moment in a process of escalation”, a trial-run for the “systemic mega-crises” to come.
+The “shocks of the Anthropocene”, he warns, aren’t going to arrive “in neat sequence.”

 The increasingly urgent reality of environmental breakdown surfaces time and time again in Tooze’s thinking.
 The defeat of organized labour in the 1980s and ‘90s has hobbled the left and robbed Europe and North America of the revolutionary pressure needed, at previous points in history, to prompt social change.
-As the experience of Covid has demonstrated, Western market democracies are weak; their political systems deadlocked by obstructionism.
-Only enlightened elitists, like Jerome Powell, and authoritarian technocrats, like Xi, are equipped to manage the looming climate turbulence of the 21st Century.
+As the experience of Covid has demonstrated, Western market democracies are weak, their political systems deadlocked by obstructionism.
+Only enlightened elitists like Jerome Powell and authoritarian technocrats like Xi appear equipped to manage the looming climate turbulence of the 21st Century.
 This vision of the future sound may grim, Tooze concedes, but time is running out and humanity’s political horizons are narrowing.
 We are entering a new era of policy “ad hockery”, in which the challenge, for our leaders, will be “to rationalize a path between ‘one size fits all’ and ‘anything goes’.”

-Tooze’s assessment of China’s post-Covid ascent may be overstated.
-How much of the CCP’s rhetoric should we take at face value?
-But his damning appraisal of the West is impossible to refute.
+Tooze’s assessment of China’s post-Covid ascent may be overstated but his damning appraisal of the West is impossible to refute.
 We knew another major pandemic was coming and we had the resources to cope.
 If, as Tooze suggests, Covid has been a testbed for climate, the outlook, from this part of the world at least, is far from optimistic.